allenlooplee/Lbookshelf/README.md

 - Search ebooks through their title.
 - Pin frequently opened ebooks to home page.

-Build
+Build and run
 ==========

 To run L'Bookshelf, you'll need to build it with Visual Studio 2013 or [Visual Studio Express 2013](http://www.microsoft.com/click/services/Redirect2.ashx?CR_CC=200395106). .NET Framework 4.5 is required on the client machine.
+The source code is licensed under MIT License.